 Leigh House is a specialist, acute adolescent inpatient unit providing up to 21 beds for young people, male and female, aged between 12 and 18 years who are experiencing severe and complex mental health difficulties, including depression and psychotic disorders.
 The service has specialist expertise in treating young people with anorexia nervosa.

 Young people are usually referred with the agreement of the young person and their family or carers.
 In some cases, young people are admitted under the Mental Health Act.

 This secure, residential, 16-bedded children’s home is managed by the local authority.
 It is intended for young people, male and female, between 10 and 17 years old who have been identified as needing their liberty restricted.
 Those admitted may have complex needs and present a significant risk of harm to themselves or to others.
 The stabilisation model is used which focuses on a whole team, relationship-based approach to enabling the young person to achieve improved emotional stability and behaviour control

 Young people admitted to Swanwick Lodge are the subject of section 25 of the Children Act 1989 and placed by local authorities.

-Place2Learn is a virtual education provision suitable to be used as an alternative form of education for learners unable to access a mainstream provision due to ill health or other exceptional circumstances.
-The aim of the service is to: provide a supporting environment where all can excel and to enable all to transition to their next stage of education.
+Future You is a hybrid tutoring provision intended as a short-term intervention for those learners unable to access a mainstream setting due to ill health or other exceptional circumstances.
+The aim of this service is to: provide a supportive environment where all can excel and to enable all to reintegrate back into mainstream education.

-The service is commissioned by education providers and Hampshire Education Inclusion.
-It encompasses a dedicated team of teachers and administration staff who provide a tailored service to meet the needs of the individual.
-Schools can buy in time for English, maths, science, IT and learning to learn sessions for key stages 1 to 4.
+The service is commissioned by education providers, Hampshire Education and Inclusion, SEND teams and Social Care.
+It encompasses a dedicated team of tutors who provide a tailored service to meet the needs of the individual.
+Schools can buy in time for English, maths, science, PSHE and other more bespoke packages, for learners across Key Stages 3 and 4.